ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

     - "How to run a behavior in software component?"
 - Examples of creational design patterns.
   - Singleton!
     - There can only be 1 president at a time.
 The same president has to be brought to action when needed.
-The president is a singleton with.
     - Strictly create a global instance of only 1 object with all methods.
 - Examples of structural design patterns.
   - Bridge!